nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all buyers : `list`

-Shows a list of all buyers in the address book.
+Shows a list of all buyers in the buyer list.

 Format: `list`

 <div markdown="block" class="alert alert-info">:hourglass_flowing_sand: **Expected change in release v1.2**

-You will be able to view all people or filter by your contact type in the address book.
+You will be able to view all people or filter by your contact type in the buyer list.

 Format: `view [t/<buyer,seller>]`